Latent Heat vs. Sensible Heat

 Optimize or Replace Your HVAC System

-Similarly, your latent cooling capacity (LCC) is your system’s capacity for removing latent heat by dehumidifying your space.
+Similarly, your latent cooling capacity (LCC) is your system’s ability to remove latent heat by dehumidifying your space.
 Essentially, it measures the amount of energy your system adds or removes from the environment to manage humidity levels during the air conditioning process.

 You’ll also want to ensure that your HVAC system is the proper size for your facility.
-An HVAC system that is too small is unlikely to have the capacity to pump air to every part of your data center.
+An HVAC system that is too small is unlikely to pump air to every part of your data center.
 Similarly, having too much cooling capacity can lead to hot spots.

 Install Hot or Cold Aisle Containment